stackhpc/redfish_exporter/README.md

 # redfish_exporter
-A prometheus exporter to get  metrics from redfish based servers such as lenovo/dell/Supermicro servers.
+A prometheus exporter to get metrics from redfish based servers.

+This is a fork of the original project from https://github.com/jenningsloy318/redfish_exporter

 ## Configuration